State constitutional officer: Executive offices

 Every state has a state treasurer, or an equivalent, who serves as the chief custodian of each state's treasury, and is the state's head banker.
-Typically, the treasures receives and deposits state money, manages investments, and keeps track of budget surpluses and deficits.
+Typically, the treasurer receives and deposits state money, manages investments, and keeps track of budget surpluses and deficits.
 The position has powers and responsibilities similar to those of the United States Secretary of the Treasury and the Treasurer of the United States.
 39 of the 50 states popularly elect the treasurer, while the other 11 treasurers are appointed by the governor or elected by the legislature.
 Texas and New York do not have treasurers, but do have state comptrollers who perform similar functions and are part of the National Association of State Treasurers.
 Some states elect both a state treasurer and a state comptroller.
 In Illinois, for example, the treasurer invests the public funds, while the comptroller writes the checks to cover the state's expenses.

 47 of the 50 states have a secretary of state.
 35 of those states popularly elect the secretary of the state, while in the other states either the governor appoints or the legislature elects the secretary of state.
 Because the foreign policy of the United States is handled at the federal level, the duties of the position are very different from those of the United States Secretary of State.
 In many states, the secretary of state is the chief elections officer.
 Other duties vary from state to state.